BravoChos/aws-saa-certification/solutionArchitect/04_networking/VPC/vpc_intro.md

 You can enable Internet access for an instance launched into a nondefault subnet by attaching an Internet gateway to its VPC (if its VPC is not a default VPC) and associating a **Elastic IP address** with the instance.

 To allow an instance in your VPC to initiate outbound connections to the Internet but prevent unsolicited inbound connections from the Internet, you can use a **NAT**.
 NAT maps multiple private IPv4 addresses to a single public IPv4 address.
 A NAT device has an Elastic IP address and is connected to the internet through an internet gateway.
 You can connect an instance in a private subnet to the internet through the NAT device, which routes traffic from the instance to the internet gateway, and routes any responses to the instance.
+=> NAT instance and NAT Gateway are used when private resources are required to access the Internet.
+=> VPN is used to create connection between the On-premises and AWS resources.
+=> VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them privately.

 **Primary private IP addresses** retained for the instance's or interface's lifetime. **Secondary private IP addresses** can be assigned, unassigned, or moved between interfaces or instances at any time.